coil-language/coil-lang/README.md

 ### Object Literal distinction

 In JavaScript there isn't a clear way to verify an object was created from object literal syntax.
-We address this in Protej by doing the following boilerplate the compiler generates.
+We address this in Coil by doing the following boilerplate the compiler generates.

 ```
-// protej code
+// Coil code
 { a: 10 }
 // JavaScript
 new ObjectLiteral({ a : 10 })